ChrstphrHll/npc_gen/students/Nebulon Faelyn.md

 year: 1
 guild: Treskal
 partyID: 74
+tags:
+- Gnome
+- Ranger
+- Assault
+- 1st
+- Treskal
 ---
 # Nebulon Faelyn
 ---
 ### Description
 - 1st year Gnome Ranger in Treskal
-- wavy brunette hair that's loose around the shoulders, Amber eyes, and Pale skin
+- wavy brunette hair that's loose around the shoulders, Green eyes, and Pale skin
 - Is Impassive and Contradictory, and has People as their ideal

 ### Organizations